The Mick (TV series): Casting

 On February 29, 2016, it was announced that Sofia Black-D'Elia had been cast as Sabrina.
 It was announced that Kaitlin Olson was cast as Mackenzie on March 2, 2016.
 Thomas Barbusca, Jack Stanton, and Carla Jimenez were cast as Chip Pemberton, Ben Pemberton, and Alba respectively on March 18, 2016.
 Susan Park was cast as Liz though she was dropped as a series regular early in the first season and instead appears as a recurring character.
 The role of Jimmy Shepherd was played by Nat Faxon in the pilot for The Mick, with the knowledge that Faxon's other commitments would prohibit him from continuing in the role if the pilot got picked up to series.
 Scott MacArthur, who had already been hired as a writer for the series, was later offered the Jimmy role and Fox re-shot the pilot prior to the series debut.
 On October 10, 2016, Dave Annable was cast as Teddy Grant in a recurring role.

 On September 2, 2017, it was announced that Michaela Watkins joins season 2 in a guest role as Trish.
 On December 5, 2017, it was announced that Jennie Garth has been cast in a guest starring role.
 The next day, the show's creators revealed that Scott MacArthur had departed as a cast member but will remain as a writer for the show.
 In January 2018, however, MacArthur, along with showrunners Dave and John Chernin revealed to Den of Geek that MacArthur would in fact not be departing the show as a cast member and that their prior announcement was an effort to stimulate a reaction out the show’s fanbase: "Truth be told, there were people in season one who didn't like Jimmy and we thought that we hadn't given him a fair shake yet.
 So heading into season two we really wanted to do this character justice and show what was possible with him.
 It felt really good to see how upset people got when they thought that they were losing him.
 We think that he's such an integral part of the show and yeah, I don't think the show works as well without him."
 (His character missed just two episodes after MacArthur's "exit" in "The Divorce" [Season 2, Episode 9], reappearing in "The City" [Season 2, Episode 12].)

 Reception

+Critical response

 On Rotten Tomatoes, the first season has an approval rating of 58% based on 26 reviews, with an average rating of 6.07/10.
 The website's critics consensus reads, "Kaitlin Olson's considerable charm isn't enough to keep the intermittently funny The Mick from falling prey to conventional storylines and hard-to-root-for characters."
 On Metacritic, the season has a weighted average score of 50 out of 100, based on 27 critics, indicating "mixed or average reviews".